Kjelll/Portfolio/AoE/AoE_doc.md

 Well known in modern culture due to their impact on the history of France, England and the rest of Europe.

 #### Lombards
-Southern Scandinavians (or potentially only northern germanic) who made it through the middle of europe down to northern Italy after the Gothic Wars had depopulated it and raided and ruled there
+Southern Scandinavians who migrated through the middle of Europe down to northern Italy after the Gothic Wars had depopulated it and raided and ruled there

-Lost northern Italy to the franks 774 and southern Italy to the Normans in the 11th century.
-Name originates either from their long beards or their Odin-worship
+Lost northern Italy to the Franks 774 and southern Italy to the Normans in the 11th century.
+Name originates either from their long beards or their Odin-worship.
+Either way their unique unit should have a long beard.

-Less well known than the Normans, but we already have a map named after their empire so AoE players usually have at least heard of it.
+Less well known than the Normans, but we already have a map named after their empire so AoE players have at least heard of it.

 #### Varangians/Rus'
-Viking merchants, mercenaries, pirates and settlers who lived above the black sea and along the volga.
+Viking merchants, mercenaries, pirates and settlers who lived along the volga and the black sea.
 Ruled Eastern Europe/Russia as the Kievan Rus' before the Mongol/Tatar invasion

 Varangian Guard is famous as the elite Byzantian army mercenaries and bodyguard for the Byzantine emperor.
 This would already be an easy Unique Unit choice, they should then also be unconvertible, since they were known for their loyalty.

 #### Icelandic
-If a fourth civ is desired in line with previous expansions, something from the Iceland/Greenland/Norway vikings could be chosen.
+If a fourth civ is desired in line with previous expansions, some northern viking groups from Iceland/Greenland/Scotland/Norway  could be chosen.

-They would likely be less known in pop culture than the others, but as we can see in this image around 900 AD, there seems to have been a northwestern language/culture distinct from the others.
-And there would be plenty of icelandic sagas to use for inspirations.
+They would likely be less known in the mainstream than the others, but as we can see in this map around 900 AD, there seems to have been a northwestern language/culture distinct from the others.
+And there would be plenty of Icelandic sagas to use for inspirations.

 <img src="/AoE/Old_norse,_ca_900.png" alt="Old Norse" width="400"/>
 https://en.wikipedia.org/wiki/File:Old_norse,_ca_900.PNG

 ### Geographical alternative
-If we want the civs to have met in the same region in a relevant manner, we have Northern Italy for the Normans, Lombards and Varangians (as part of the Byzantine Empire).
+If we want the civs to have met in the same region in a relevant manner, we have Northern Italy for the Normans, Lombards and Varangians (fighting for the Byzantine Empire).

 If we want a fourth civ in the area, replacing Iceland with Venice could be a (non-viking) choice.

 ### Republic of Venice <a name="Venice"></a>
-Most likely founded by people fleeing the germanic and hun invasion and raids, part of the Byzantine Empire, but defending themselves against the Lombards as the Duchy of Venetia.
+Most likely founded by people fleeing the germanic and hun invasion and raids, part of the Byzantine Empire at first, defending themselves against the Lombards as the Duchy of Venetia.

-Gained power through trade, politics and maritime warfare almost exclusively.
+Gained power through trade, politics and maritime warfare.

-They have some overlap with italians, especially with the silk road trading bonus, but Pisa, Genoa and everyone other actor in the "The Ambrosian Republic" campaign is still Italian.
+They have some overlap with Italians, especially with the silk road trading bonus, but Pisa, Genoa and everyone other actor in the "The Ambrosian Republic" campaign is still Italian.

-They were active throughout the middle ages and dealt with Byzantines, Franks, Slavs, Saracens, Lombards, Arabs, Normans, Genovese, Ottomans and more, therefore their place in Age of Empires 2 would be well deserved
+They were active throughout the middle ages and dealt with Byzantines, Franks, Slavs, Saracens, Lombards, Arabs, Normans, Genovese, Ottomans and more, so their place in Age of Empires 2 would be well deserved.

 #### Facts that can inspire mechanics: